header logo

 Against Monchengladbach, Real Madrid made a classic comeback

-In a remarkable turnaround, Real Madrid overturned a 1 - 5 deficit from the first leg against Gladbach.
-With Jorge Valdano's brace and Carlos Santillana's diving volley securing a 4 - 0 victory at the Santiago Bernabeu.
-This stunning comeback propelled Real Madrid to the fourth round, where they eventually defended their UEFA Cup title by defeating Koeln in the final.
+In a remarkable turnaround, Real Madrid overturned a 1-5 deficit from the first leg against Gladbach.
+Jorge Valdano's brace and Carlos Santillana's diving volley secured a 4-0 victory at the Santiago Bernabeu.
+This stunning comeback propelled Real Madrid into the fourth round, where they went on to defend their UEFA Cup title by defeating Koeln in the final.

 6. West Germany 3 - 2 England (1970) - Greatest comeback in football history

-Meeting again in the quarter-finals of the 1970 World Cup under the scorching heat of Mexico, England and Germany clashed in a memorable encounter.
-Led by Bobby Moore, the England team seemed comfortable with Alan Mullery's first-half goal added by Martin Peters early in the second half.
+Meeting again in the quarter-finals of the 1970 World Cup under the scorching heat of Mexico, England and Germany faced off in a memorable encounter.
+Led by Bobby Moore, the England team seemed in control with Alan Mullery's first-half goal, added to by Martin Peters early in the second half.

-However, just 20 minutes later, England's manager Sir Alf Ramsey decided to substitute Bobby Charlton – the English midfielder who had been up against Franz Beckenbauer.
-Rather than sealing the match, this move only bolstered Die Mannschaft's position, and the legendary Beckenbauer stepped up to take control of the game.
+However, just 20 minutes later, England's manager, Sir Alf Ramsey, decided to substitute Bobby Charlton, the English midfielder who had been up against Franz Beckenbauer.
+Rather than sealing the match, this move only strengthened Die Mannschaft's position, and the legendary Beckenbauer stepped up to take control of the game.

 The former West German team defeated even the mighty England